 Granddaughter, Elizabeth Forkin and her husband, Lt.
 Col. Keith Forkin, of California

 Granddaughter, Nicole Drey of Bethlehem

 Great grandchildren, Alden, Ella, Slade and Rowan Forkin

 Funeral will be held Monday, December 1, 2014, at 11:00 am from the Bernard J. Piontek Funeral Home Inc., 204 Main Street, Duryea with Mass of Christian Burial at 11:30 am in Holy Rosary Church, Duryea with the Rev. Andrew Sinnott officiating.
 Interment will be in Holy Rosary Cemetery, Duryea.
 Friends may call Monday morning from 10:00 am to 11:00 am at the funeral home.
 To leave the family an online condolence, please visit the funeral home website: www.piontekfuneralhome.com.
 In lieu of flowers, memorial contributions may be made in memory of her daughter, Joan, who was mentally challenged, to any facility, school or organization caring for mentally challenged children.

 We are so sorry for your loss.
 Your Mom was sch a special woman.
 I remember how sweet she was when I would come for you to go to school.
 She was so caring and soft spoken.
-Please take care.PAT BACHKOSKY ZELENOWSKI (over 4 years ago)
+Please take care.PAT BACHKOSKY ZELENOWSKI (almost 5 years ago)